Rafael Devers Preview, Player Props: Red Sox vs. Orioles

 Orioles Pitching Rankings

-- The Orioles have a 4.02 team ERA that ranks 11th among all MLB pitching staffs.
+- The Orioles have a 4.01 team ERA that ranks 10th across all MLB pitching staffs.

+- Orioles pitchers combine to allow 158 home runs (1.1 per game), the 10th-fewest in the league.

-- The righty last pitched on Sunday against the Arizona Diamondbacks, when he tossed six innings, allowing two earned runs while giving up four hits.
+- The righty last pitched on Sunday against the Arizona Diamondbacks, when he tossed 4 2/3 innings, allowing four earned runs while giving up six hits.

+- In 25 games this season, the 27-year-old has put up an ERA of 4.84, with 9.1 strikeouts per nine innings.
+Opponents are hitting .277 against him.

 © 2023 Data Skrive.
 All rights reserved.